Margaret Coulson, aged 90.

 Hamsey’s in 1947

 The two cottage doors are clearly visible, announcing to the world the dual accommodation available in the building and it is obvious why Margaret’s mother needed both sides with such a large family.
 This photo compelled me onwards to contact the current owner, Bob Parker, to enquire if I could take a contemporary photograph.
 He was swift to accommodate my request and below is the same view of the house taken slightly closer to the walls of the house:

 Ham’s Farm House, November 2018.

 The above photo doesn’t show the two new annexes on either side, which are visible from the track side of the property.
 Bob made a point of directing my attention to one of the chimney pots on the end of the house.
 You can just about see, something etched or moulded into the brick.
 We thought it said 18 HC 77, suggesting the house or maybe just the chimney, was built in 1877.
-HC is likely to stand for Henry Cobbold, the owner of Capel Hall in the late 1800s who would have provided tied cottages for his workers and their families.
+HC is likely to stand for Horace Cobbold, the owner of Capel Hall in the late 1800s who would have provided tied cottages for his workers and their families.

 Ham’s Farm House Chimney Pot, November 2018

 Bob also took time to show me the boundary between Kirton, Falkenham and Trimley St. Martin..
 He and Margaret’s family touched on the cusp of three villages, although the house is definitely in St. Martin’s.
 The photo below was taken in St. Martin’s and looks towards Kirton; the small stream flows down through Kingsfleet and thence to the North Sea.
 He also gave me a copy of a map of the area immediately surrounding Ham’s Farm House, which includes field names.